Sewing clamps or sewing birds were devices used by a

 currently offering for sale at our sales site

-examples made of ivory, wood, brass, silver, steel, or cast
+examples made of ivory, wood, brass, silver, steel, and cast

 iron.
 We are especially seeking unusual and